 Cerebral Palsy is a dysfunction in movement resulting from injury to or poor development of the brain prior to birth or in early childhood.
 Generally speaking, any injury or disease that causes a decrease in oxygen flow to brain cells may result in Cerebral Palsy.
 Cerebral Palsy may be accompanied by difficulties in vision, hearing, speaking, or cognitive ability, depending upon the extent of the trauma to the brain.
 The longer the period of time that the brain is without oxygen, the more global the deficits may be.
 It is important to discriminate between the accompanying disorders that can occur and Cerebral Palsy itself.
-To learn more about cerebral palsy open attached booklet.

 Muscular Dystrophy is a genetic disease characterized by the progressive weakness and degeneration of the voluntary muscles of the body.
 The muscles of the heart and lungs are also affected during the later stages of the disease.
-To learn more about muscular dystrophy open attached booklet.

 Spina Bifida is a structural defect where the neural tube or casing surrounding the spinal cord fails to develop and close over the cord.
 This occurs approximately the fourth week of pregnancy.
 Later in development, the vertebrae fail to form over the defective area of the spine.
-To learn more about spina bifida open the booklet below.

 Now that your child is a teenager and nearing the time when he/she will leave specialized services of the school system and enter the adult community, you and your child should begin preparing for the transition.
 All young people face the challenge of making a number of choices about careers, living arrangements, social life, and vocational goals.
 For individuals with disabilities, these important decisions are frequently complicated by the need to deal with the community acceptance of persons with disabilities, and the need to become familiar with an array of services that are designed to assist adults with disabilities.